self-build energy efficiency design reviews

 We have recently been helping some new self-build clients, who live on the border of Oxfordshire and Berkshire, to improve the energy efficiency of their new build home designs.

-Our clients approached us to carry out an energy efficiency review to help them to assess their new build house architectural designs.
-Having already achieved planning permission, their brief was for our eco-expert to look over their architect’s plans, before they were finalised, and comment on what could be done to further improve the energy efficiency of their new home before the building regulations details were approved.
+Having already achieved planning permission, their brief was for our eco-expert to look over their architect’s plans, before they were finalised.
+They asked us to comment on what could be done to further improve the energy efficiency of their new home before the building regulations details were approved.
 Our clients were aiming to achieve the best environmental performance, without incurring excessive costs.

 Our clients were considering a number of renewable technologies, and wanted an independent expert’s view on which of the options would be most suitable for their new build.
 The technologies under consideration included ground source heat pumps, air source heat pumps, underfloor heating, photovoltaic arrays, solar hot water and wood burning stoves.